-4. Validating a URI Signature
+5. Validating a URI Signature

-The process of validating a Signed URI can be divided into three sets of steps: first, extraction of the URI Signing information elements, then validation of the URI signature to ensure the integrity of the Signed URI, and finally, validation of the information elements to ensure proper enforcement of the distribution policy.
-The integrity of the Signed URI is confirmed before distribution policy enforcement because validation procedure would detect the right event when the URI is tampered with.
+The process of validating a Signed URI or Signed Token can be divided into three sets of steps: first, extraction of the URI Signing information elements, then validation of the URI signature to ensure the integrity of the Signed URI or Signed Token, and finally, validation of the information elements to ensure proper enforcement of the distribution policy.
+In case the chained Signed Token mechanism for HTTP Adaptive Streaming, as defined in Section 2, is used, a fourth step for constructing and communicating the next Signed Token, is added.
+Note the first three steps in the algorithm described below apply irrespective of whether a Signed URI or Signed Token is received.

+In the algorithm below, the integrity of the Signed URI or Signed Token is confirmed before distribution policy enforcement because validation procedure would detect the right event when the URI is tampered with.
 Note it is possible to use some other algorithm and implementation as long as the same result is achieved.

-4.1.
+5.1.
 Information Element Extraction

-Extract the information elements embedded in the URI.
-Note that some steps are to be skipped if the corresponding URI Signing information elements are not embedded in the Signed URI.
+Extract the information elements embedded in the Signed URI or Signed Token.
+Note that some steps are to be skipped if the corresponding URI Signing Information Elements are not embedded in the Signed URI or Signed Token.